Lake Bathurst (New South Wales)

-Lake Bathurst (Aboriginal: Bundong) is a shallow lake located 27 km south-east of Goulburn, New South Wales in Australia.
+Lake Bathurst (Ngunnawal–Gundungurra language: Bundong) is a shallow lake located 27 km south-east of Goulburn, New South Wales in Australia.
 It is also the name of a nearby locality in the Goulburn Mulwaree Council.

 Features and location

 The surface area of the lake can vary from 2 km2 up to 10 km2, depending on the inflow and evaporation rates.

 The lake was named by surveyor James Meehan in honour of Earl Bathurst, Secretary of State for the Colonies, and the nearby village was named after the lake.